-Since 2006, Cambodia-Dutch Organization has been working in the beautiful surroundings of the village of Chhuk, located 30 kilometers southeast of the city of Siem Reap, where traditional rice farmers and their families live.
-The villagers of Chhuk still lived without electricity and /or other modern tools in very simple, traditional houses made of bamboo and palm leaf.
+Since 2006 Cambodia-Dutch has been working in the beautiful surroundings of the village of Chhuk.
+It is located thirty kilometers southeast of the city of Siem Reap and mainly traditional rice farmers and their families live here.
+The inhabitants of Chhuk still lived without electricity and modern aids in simple traditional houses made of bamboo and palm leaf.
 We have set up various projects here.

-In addition to social care, where we temporarily provide rice and fish to a number of very poor families with some rice and fish for a short period, we sometimes provide medication to sick people.
-Our organization has also invested in improving the infrastructure in the villages, the unpaved roads always require maintenance (sand and gravel), especially after the rainy season.
+In addition to social care, where we temporarily provide rice and fish to a number of very poor families, we sometimes provide medication to sick people.
+Our organization has also invested in the improvement of the infrastructure in the villages.
+Unpaved roads always require maintenance, especially after the rainy season.

-For most residents of Chhuk, clean drinking water was not available in 2008, which turned out to be the cause of many physical complaints.
-The limited water pumps were often broken and in most cases had to be replaced.
-This situation has now improved, but there is still much work to be done.
-The lack of medical care was a major problem for many residents, because the nearest hospital was in Siem Reap.
-This is an hour’s drive by tuktuk, and the costs were often too high to pay for themselves.
-A medical post was built in 2009/2010, read more under Medical Post.
+Clean drinking water was not available for most residents of Chhuk in 2008.
+That caused a lot of physical complaints.
+The number of water pumps was limited and many pumps were broken and had to be replaced.
+This situation has improved, but there is still much work to be done.
+The lack of medical care was a major problem for many residents, as the nearest hospital was in Siem Reap.
+That is an hour’s drive by tuktuk and the costs were often much too high to pay by themselves.
+In 2009/2010 we therefore built a medical post.